private-octopus/c4/doc/c4-design.md

 to reduce the amount of queuing when that happens.
 However, if the cascade starts using large increments, the benefits over BBR's continous approach are not obvious.
-The BBR algorithm is continuous, and when it stops the probe bandwidth always exceed the nominal bandwidth by just 25%.
+The BBR algorithm is continuous, and when it stops, the probe bandwidth always exceed the nominal bandwidth by just 25%.
 The C4 algorithm is not continuous.
 If it stops during the first RTT, the excess bandwidth will be at most 6.125% of the available bandwidth, but up to 25% if it stops